Back to Blog

 The $200+ golf shoe market gets all the press.
 Nike, FootJoy’s premium line, ECCO — they’re exceptional shoes.
 But here’s the thing: the under-$100 bracket has gotten very good.
 Genuinely good.
 The foams are performance-grade, the outsoles hold on wet grass, and the waterproofing actually works.
 If you’re buying your first pair of golf shoes or replacing a pair that’s past its prime, you don’t need to spend $200 to get real performance.

-In this guide, we break down what to look for in golf shoes under $100, then go deep on the two best picks at that price — the PUMA Ignite NXT Pro ($99.99) and the Adidas ZG23 Vent ($89.99).
+In this guide, we break down what to look for in golf shoes under $100, then go deep on our top pick at that price — the PUMA Ignite NXT Pro ($71.99).

 Quick Picks: Best Golf Shoes Under $100